Christmas in Italy: Zelten

-Zelten is a traditional Italian fruitcake from Trentino Alto-Adige prepared during Christmas.
+Zelten is a traditional Italian fruitcake from South Tyrol prepared during Christmas.
 It is prepared using rye flour, wheat flour, dried and candied fruits, orange zest and various spices.
 The name derives from the word selten, a word in the nearby dialect meaning 'seldom', since it is usually only prepared once a year.

 Mandorlato

 Mandorlato is a dessert produced in the Cologna Veneta area, typical of the Christmas holidays, produced with four ingredients: honey, sugar, egg white and almonds.
 The exact date of the invention of this dessert is not known, although it is credible that mandorlato was already known and appreciated at the time of the Republic of Venice, which seems to have spread the name to Ottoman Greece.
 Cologna Veneta (from 1406 to 1797) was considered an integral part of the Venetian possessions.
 A first reference to mandorlato is contained in Lodovico Dolce's text in 1540.